FlyingFathead/whisper-transcriber-telegram-bot/README.md

 - Processes media URLs from a variety of sources supported by `yt-dlp`.
 - Downloads audio using `yt-dlp` from supported sites including but not limited to YouTube.
 - Uses a local model from the `openai-whisper` package for transcription.
-- Transcribes audio using OpenAI's Whisper model.
+- Transcribes audio using OpenAI's Whisper model
+   - (see [openai/whisper](https://github.com/openai/whisper/) for more info)
 - Returns transcription in text, SRT, and VTT formats.
 - Handles concurrent transcription requests efficiently.